Pegase745/sqlalchemy-datatables/README.rst

         return rowTable.output_result()

-You can find detailed a working example for Pyramid in the repository, including per column search, and one with the `yadcf <https://github.com/vedmack/yadcf/>`_ plugin.
-Currently the Flask example is not working
+You can find a detailed working example for Pyramid and Flask in the repository, including per column search, and one with the `yadcf <https://github.com/vedmack/yadcf/>`_ plugin.

 **Pyramid example:**